-- Encourage ownership of our common stock by our officers, directors, employees and advisors; - Provide additional inventive for them to promote our success and our business; and - Encourage them to remain in our employ by providing them with the opportunity to benefit from any appreciation of our common shares.
+- Encourage ownership of our common stock by our officers, directors, employees and advisors; - Provide additional incentive for them to promote our success and our business; and - Encourage them to remain in our employ by providing them with the opportunity to benefit from any appreciation of our common shares.

 The 2014 Plan is administered by the Board of Directors or a committee designated by the Board (the "Plan Committee").
 The 2014 Plan allows the Board or Plan Committee to grant various incentive equity awards not limited to stock options.
 The Company has reserved a number of common shares equal to 20% of the issued and outstanding common shares of the Company, from time to time, for issuance pursuant to options granted ("Plan Options") or for restricted stock awarded ("Stock Grants") under the 2014 Plan.
 Stock appreciation rights may be granted as a means of allowing participants to pay the exercise price of Plan Options.
 Stock Grants may be made upon such terms and conditions as the Board or Plan Committee determines.
-Stock Grants is deferred, with vesting to occur upon such terms and conditions as the Board or Plan Committee determines.